 Are there any other costs I should be aware of?

 There are some other costs associated with participating in a trade show.
 It is recommended to bring materials for display in your Suite exhibit, or to prepare a full booth display for Conference room exhibitors.
 Electrical power is provided in the booth fee, as noted above.
-Most exhibitors bring their own lighting, though lighting can also be rented from the show contractor.
+Most exhibitors bring their own lighting, though lighting can also be rented from the show contractor, Global Convention Services.
 Conference Centre exhibitors can use the ceiling lights provided, however, there are some areas of the show where lighting may not be sufficient.
-We strongly recommend these exhibitors employ the use of additional lighting.
+Exhibitors may want to consult with the Craft East office before ordering additional lighting.
 Depending on your booth display, other costs might include: product merchandisers and displays, shipping your materials to the show and of course the costs associated with overnight travel to Halifax (for those not booking suite exhibits).